 - Attributes are words or short phrases that encompass the personality of a brand.
 We often describe them as the personality traits of the institution that are unique and memorable.

 - The Tagline is a short but memorable phrase that represents the brand.
 It should ultimately serve as a mantra that all brand advocates know and support.

 - The Positioning Statement is like your elevator pitch.
 It demonstrates your unique value proposition to the target audience.

 Once the brand messaging has been established, we move to designing the visual elements of the brand.
 The logo will be the most recognizable symbol of your brand, so it needs to make an impact.
 It will help tell the story of your brand and should communicate and symbolize all of the elements (pillars, attributes, etc.) of your brand promise.

 “A logo is less important than the product it signifies; what is means is more important than what it looks like.” – Paul Rand

 We like to begin with a brainstorming process that moves into hand-drawn visual explorations and sketches.
 Collaboration is key here, as you will need total support from everyone involved to create the best final product.

 Several rounds of revisions are usually necessary to finalize the shape, color, font and all other graphic elements of the logo.
 Getting everyone on board and in full support of a new logo is always a challenge, but we cannot emphasize enough how important that support will be in implementing the new brand.

 Once the logo has been finalized, we create various visual representations that can be used across campus.
-From business cards and padfolios to t-shirts and travel mugs, your logo needs to make a lasting impression to serve as a representation of everything your institution stands for.
+From business cards to t-shirts and travel mugs, your logo needs to make a lasting impression to serve as a representation of everything your institution stands for.